 Where to Quickly Solve Problems with Lyft

 Different problems have different solutions.
-Using the right channel from the start can save you a massive headache.
+Using the right channel from the start will save you a headache.

 | If Your Problem Is... | The Best Contact Method Is... | Pro Tip |